rishirathoree/Infrastructure-Provisioning-and-Configuration-Automation-with-Terraform-Ansible/README.md

 ------------------------------------------------------------------------

-## 🔗 Step 5: Test SSH Access to Both Machines
+## 🔗 Test SSH Access to Both Machines

 On the Ansible server: